solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 |Speed to retrieve view data from complex queries     | Slow                                         | Fast  |
 |Extra storage                   | No                                           | Yes |
 |Syntax                          | CREATE VIEW                                  | CREATE MATERIALIZED VIEW AS SELECT |

+Some benefits of a materialized view include increased performance on complex queries, especially those that have a high computational cost but return relatively small resulting data set.
+The SQL pool optimizer will improve query performance transparently, including the materialized view for faster performance, even if there is no direct reference to the materialized view in the query itself.
+Materialized views are also low maintenance, any underlying base table data changes are automatically and synchronously updated.
+Beneath the surface, the materialized view stores its data in two places, a CCI table, and a delta store which tracks base data changes.
+A background process called a tuple mover, migrates data regularly from the delta store to the CCI.
+A materialized view can also be distributed differently than the underlying base tables.
+Materialized views support both hash and round-robin distributions, depending on the desired query, having a different distribution strategy than the underlying base tables can yield better overall performance.

 In our scenario, we're going to use the quarterly partitioned table `Sale_Partition02` to compare the performance of retrieving the total amount and total profit with that of retrieving the same data leveraging a materialized view.
 The original queries to retrieve this information are: